 OSCE monitoring on contact line between Armenian, Azerbaijani armies reveals no incident

-According to the mandate of the OSCE Chairman's Personal Representative, monitoring was held on the contact line between Armenian and Azerbaijani armed forces near the Jafarli village in Azerbaijani Gazakh region on July 29, the Azerbaijani Defense Ministry told Trend today.
+Monitoring, held on the contact line between Armenian and Azerbaijani armed forces in the territory of Alibeyli village in Azerbaijani Tovuz region on Nov.7, revealed no incident, the Azerbaijani Defence Ministry told Trend on Wednesday.

-The monitoring was held on the Azerbaijani side by the OSCE Chairman-in-Office Personal Representative Andrzej Kasprzyk and his field assistant Antal Herdich.
+The monitoring was held on the Azerbaijani side by the OSCE Chairman-in-Office Personal Representative Andrzej Kasprzyk's office coordinator Peter Keay and field assistant Jiri Aberle.

-The monitoring was held on the opposite side by OSCE Chairman-in-Office Personal Representative Andrzej Kasprzyk's field assistant Jiri Aberle and Office coordinator Peter Kee.
+The monitoring was held on the opposite side, which the international community recognizes as Azerbaijani territory, by OSCE Chairman-in-Office Personal Representative Andrzej Kasprzyk's personal assistant William Pryor and field assistant Christo Christov.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 Armenian armed forces have occupied 20 per cent of Azerbaijan since 1992, including the Nagorno-Karabakh region and seven surrounding districts.